-Tenable have an ever growing number of products and modules within their portfolio, in this short blog post we aim to position each one and the relevant merits.
+The Tenable portfolio continues to grow with a number of products and modules, in this short blog post we aim to position each one and the relevant merits.

-Tenable have a number of products, their first and most famous is Tenable Nessus Pro.
+Tenable have a number of products, their first and most famous in their Tenable portfolio is Tenable Nessus Pro.

 Nessus Pro (or Nessus for short) is generally recognised as the industry’s best vulnerability scanner.
 You can point this at an environment and get the complete list of vulnerabilities.
 In most tests it does a better detection job than any other product.